Single Sign-On (SSO) Configuration

 - Validaitor matches the user by email address (case-insensitive)

-- An SSO link is created connecting the Validaitor account to the Entra ID identity
+- An SSO link is created connecting the Validaitor account to the identity provider

 - The user retains their existing password (if set) for backup access